AirPods are the world’s most popular wireless headphones, so many travelers out there inevitably want to know if they can use them on a plane.

 Airlines would also prefer it if you listened to the onboard announcements by the pilot and cabin crew, which isn’t going to happen if you have AirPods in your ear.

-Can You Use Other Bluetooth Devices & Accessories on a Plane?
+You Can Also Use Other Bluetooth Devices & Accessories

 Besides AirPods, you can also use other Bluetooth devices and accessories on a plane.